Getting around India by train...

 How to

-check Indian train times & fares
+check train times & fares

-See www.indianrail.gov.in or www.cleartrip.com
+See www.indianrail.gov.in or 12go.asia

 It's easy to check train times & fares for any journey in India at www.indianrail.gov.in, one of the official Indian Railways websites.
 This is an amazing site, but a little bewildering, not helped by there being another official site, www.indianrailways.gov.in.
 It's a good training course for your travels in India!
 There are some tips for using www.indianrail.gov.in below.
-Alternatively, it can be easier to check train schedules & fares at www.cleartrip.com, a private agency website, click 'Trains' then make your enquiry.
-You can buy tickets through www.cleartrip.com, too, but see the advice below first.

 Example train times & fares...